casualGamer-dev/Nuon/src/core/or/dataflow.md

 outside the onion routing network.
 See `connection_edge.c`.
 They fall into two types:

 **Entry connections** are a type of edge connection.
-They receive data from the user running a Tor client, and deliver data to that user.
+They receive data from the user running a Nuon client, and deliver data to that user.
 They are used to implement SOCKSPort, TransPort, NATDPort, and so on.
 Sometimes they are called "AP" connections for historical reasons (it used to stand for "Application Proxy").